-Born in Kingsville, Texas in 1943, Trussell was trained as a painter at The University of Texas at Austin and at Yale School of Art and Architecture.
+Born in Kingsville, Texas in 1943, Trussell trained as a painter at The University of Texas at Austin and Yale School of Art and Architecture.

-Growing up with a father who was was a jazz DJ, band leader, and writer, Trussell was surrounded by books and records, something he realized was unique among his South Texas peers.
-As a child, his father brought him along to shows and interviews where he had the opportuinty to see and meet jazz greats like Louis Armstrong, Duke Ellington, and Thelonious Monk.
+As a teenager, he spent summers riding horseback through mesquite brush, herding cattle on his uncle's ranch.
+But cowboy life was only one side of his experience growing up in South Texas.
+Trussell's father was a jazz DJ, band leader, and writer.
+He was surrounded by a diversity of books and records which he realized was unique among his peers.
+As a child, his father brought him along to shows and interviews where he had the opportunity to see and meet jazz greats including Louis Armstrong, Duke Ellington, and Thelonious Monk.

-When he moved to Austin in the early ‘60s he met Stephanie Chernikowski, one of his classmates who became a mentor, friend, and muse.
-An English major, Chernikowski pointed him not only toward readings, but also music, introducing him to friends like Janis Joplin.
-Stephanie would eventually move to New York City and became one of the great rock & roll photographers, shooting immortal pictures of friends like The Talking Heads, Blondie, and Andy Warhol for the New York Times and The Village Voice.
+In the early ‘60s, he arrived in Austin where he soon met a UT classmate named Stephanie Chernikowski who became a mentor, friend, and muse.
+An English major, Chernikowski pointed him not only toward readings, but also music; introducing him to friends like Janis Joplin.
+Stephanie would eventually move to New York City and became one of the great rock & roll photographers, shooting immortal pictures of her friends including The Talking Heads, Blondie, and Andy Warhol for the New York Times and The Village Voice.

-When Trussell arrived at Yale, not only was the coldness of New England a culture shock, but professors there didn’t understand why his work was so divergent.
-They told him to find a style.
-Eventually though, some of them, like abstract expressionist painter Al Held, said that because Trussell was so deft at myriad styles (and media, including sculpture and writing) that he was the first true postmodernist they’d encountered.
+When Trussell arrived at Yale in the mid-'60s, not only was the coldness of New England a culture shock but professors there didn’t understand why his work was so divergent and they told him to find a style.
+Eventually, though, some of his teachers like abstract expressionist painters Helen Frankenthaler and Al Held said he was the first true postmodernist they’d encountered given his acumen at myriad styles (and media, including sculpture and writing).
 Sure enough, Trussell's work was more inspired by filmmakers like Stan Brakhage and Georges Méliès than by other painters at the time.

-So it was serendipitous when he moved to West Newbury, Massachusetts in the late '60s and began working with Harvey Brown at Frontier Press designing and illustrating books.
-One of his first projects there was working on a book with Stan Brakhage.
-He also designed a book for the poet Ed Dorn, a protege of Charles Olson.
-Dorn had been a student of Olson's at the short lived Black Mountain College alongside other luminaries like John Cage, Robert Rauschenberg, and Buckminster Fuller.
-Dorn became one of Trussell’s favorite poets and a life-long friend.
+So it was serendipitous when in the late ‘60s he had the opportunity to work with Stan Brackhage on the design of his A Moving Picture Giving and Taking Book.
+He had moved to West Newbury, Massachusetts, and begun working with Harvey Brown at Frontier Press.
+In addition to the Brackhage book, he also designed and illustrated books for the poet Ed Dorn, a protege of Charles Olson.
+Dorn had been a student of Olson's at the short-lived Black Mountain College alongside other luminaries like John Cage, Robert Rauschenberg, and Buckminster Fuller.
+Dorn was not only one of Trussell’s favorite poets but the two also became life-long friends.

-In 1982 Trussell returned to Austin and has since become a sort of godfather to the outsider artist and literary scenes there, hosting salons, guiding the reading of counter-academic students, and connecting spiritual isolates like himself.
+In 1982 Trussell returned to Austin and eventually became a sort of godfather to the outsider artist and literary scenes there, hosting salons, guiding the reading of counter-academic students, and connecting spiritual isolates like himself.
 On Dorn’s tip, he worked closely with Skanky Possum Press and made art for their publications for over a decade.

-Even though he shuns involvement in mainstream art-world politics, and will only show his work in alternative spaces, he's regularly cited by the Austin Chronicle in their top 10 arts lists, has had paintings shown in the Austin Museum of Art, and has a multitude of collectors like his friend, filmmaker Richard Linklater who, at last count, owns around 40 of Trussell's paintings.
+Although he shuns involvement in mainstream art-world politics and will only show his work in alternative spaces, he's regularly been cited by the Austin Chronicle in their top 10 arts lists, has had paintings shown in the Austin Museum of Art (The Contemporary Austin), and has a multitude of collectors like his friend, filmmaker Richard Linklater who, at last count, owns around 45 of Trussell's paintings.

-In 2012, Trussell started writing discontinuous sentences as a daily practice which he soon began arranging into sequences on postcards, and mailing out to people on map he calls a “speculative geography of his fellow dog-paddlers in the river of shit.”
-In 2019, Cuneiform Press published Sentences, an 84 page book of his poetry.
+In 2012, Trussell started writing discontinuous sentences as a daily practice which he soon began arranging into sequences on postcards and mailing out to people on a map he calls a “speculative geography of his fellow dog-paddlers in the river of shit.”
+In 2019, Cuneiform Press published Sentences, an 84-page book of his poetry.